laursisask/repo-12/README.md

 This file may be used by agents or for debugging containerized deployments in production.
 Additional information may be added in the future.

 Upon starting, the default entrypoint of these images will copy all files from `/contrast` to `$CONTRAST_MOUNT_PATH` (defaults to `/contrast-init`) and exit.
 Some agents may require a specific `CONTRAST_MOUNT_PATH` to function correctly.

+> The .NET Framework agent image does not contain an entrypoint and should only be used to aid in creating base images for Windows Containers. .NET Framework agent files are located in `C:\Contrast`.

 ## Updating Images